 For enquiries and bookings for forthcoming events, contact Neville Usher, email@example.com, 01789 205043

 with coffee from 7.30pm,

 For the Society's programme see Events

-The Society publishes a news bulletin twice a year, containing society news and a list of forthcoming local history lectures.
+The Society's twice-yearly news bulletin includes contains society news and details of forthcoming local history lectures.

 Read the latest Bulletin